-From poor eyesight to bad teeth, pandas’ needs grow with age
+From poor sight to bad teeth, aging pandas’ needs grow

 Dujiangyan, China — Failing eyesight, poor digestion, bad teeth, limbs no longer so limber: With captive giant pandas living longer than ever, the list of their physical and even emotional needs is growing.